sshyran/Dev-Ops.Env.Toolchain_CI-CD/README.md

 ### Gradle
-Gradle is a build tool with a focus on build automation and support for multi-language development.
+Gradle is a build tool with a focus on build automation and support for multi-language Java, Scala, Android, C/C++, and Groovy  development.

 https://github.com/sshyran/gradle